Economic calculation problem: Coherent planning

-The fourth condition for successful economic calculation is plan coordination among those who plan production.
-The problem of planning production is the knowledge problem explained by Hayek (1937, 1945), but first mentioned and illustrated by his mentor Mises in Socialism (1922), not to be mistaken with Socialism: An Economic and Sociological Analysis (1951).
-The planning could either be done in a decentralised fashion, requiring some mechanism to make the individual plans coherent, or centrally, requiring a lot of information.

-Within capitalism, the overall plan for production is composed of individual plans among capitalists in large and small enterprises.
-Since capitalists purchase labour and capital out of the same common pool of available yet scarce labor and capital, it is essential that their plans fit together in at least a semi-coherent fashion.
-Hayek (1937) defined an efficient planning process as one where all decision makers form plans that contain relevant data from the plans from others.
-Entrepreneurs acquire data on the plans from others through the price system.
-The price system is an indispensable communications network for plan coordination among entrepreneurs.
-Increases and decreases in prices inform entrepreneurs about the general economic situation, to which they must adjust their own plans.

 As for socialism, Mises (1944) and Hayek (1937) insisted that bureaucrats in individual ministries could not coordinate their plans without a price system due to the local knowledge problem.
 Opponents argued that in principle an economy can be seen as a set of equations.
 Thus, using information about available resources and the preferences of people, it should be possible to calculate an optimal solution for resource allocation.
 Friedrich von Hayek responded that the system of equations required too much information that would not be easily available, and the ensuing calculations would be too difficult.
 This is partly because individuals possess useful knowledge but do not realize its importance, may have no incentive to transmit the information, or may have incentive to transmit false information about their preferences.
 He contended that the only rational solution is to utilize all the dispersed knowledge in the market place through the use of price signals.
 The early debates were made before the much greater calculating powers of modern computers became available but also before research on chaos theory.
 In the 1980s, Alexander Nove argued that the calculations would take millions of years even with the best computers.
 It may be impossible to make long-term predictions for a highly complex system such as an economy.